More Than Attention: Intention as Governance Primitive for Autonomous Agents

 Multi-Agent Systems

-Coordinate autonomous agents through shared intent specifications and alignment validation.
+Coordinate autonomous agents through shared Intent Specifications and alignment validation.

 The Problem: Sycophancy